Equity

 class ETFConstituentsAlgorithm(QCAlgorithm):

-def Initialize(self) -> None:
+def initialize(self) -> None:

-def ETFConstituentsFilter(self, constituents: List[ETFConstituentData]) -> List[Symbol]:
+def etf_constituents_filter(self, constituents: List[ETFConstituentUniverse]) -> List[Symbol]:

 # Get the 10 securities with the largest weight in the index

-selected = sorted([c for c in constituents if c.Weight],
+selected = sorted([c for c in constituents if c.weight],

-key=lambda c: c.Weight, reverse=True)[:10]
+key=lambda c: c.weight, reverse=True)[:10]

-return [c.Symbol for c in selected]
+return [c.symbol for c in selected]

 Selection Frequency